trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

     }
     ```

-### Step 4: Update in `OffersPage.tsx`
+### Step 4: Update `OffersPage.tsx`

-The quantity field is added and the `token_id` filed is removed.
+The quantity field is added and the `token_id` field is removed.
 Replace the full file with the following content:

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";